kochaika/kochaika/README.md

 - SPBU Teacher
 - School 777 Teacher

-🇦🇲 Now Im' living in Armenia
+🇦🇲 Now I'm living in Armenia

 ⚡ Fun fact: I used to have for years a `pro100kot` nickname on GitHub, but I decided it looked too informal